antoniachen/ContosoAir/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-added a line to check feature flag 🦩 check to see if the azure pipeline works 🚀
+added a line to check feature flag 🦩 check to see if the azure pipeline works 🚀 made this change that was require by worktitem 279